View in other NatureServe Network Field Guides

-No evidence of Breeding
+No Evidence of Breeding

 The habitat of Black-backed Woodpeckers in Montana is early successional, burned forest of mixed conifer, lodgepole pine, Douglas-fir, and spruce-fir (Hutto 1995a, 1995b), although they are more numerous in lower elevation Douglas-fir and pine forest habitats than in higher elevation subalpine spruce forest habitats (Bock and Bock 1974).
 This is supported by Harris (1982) who found Black-backed Woodpeckers in two recently burned forests comprised of 73% and 77% Douglas-fir, respectively.
 They appear to concentrate in recently burned forests and remain for several years (3 to 5) before leaving due to prey source decline (Harris 1982).
 In northwestern Montana, Black-backed Woodpeckers nested in areas of western larch (

 Ecological Systems Associated with this Species

 Details on Creation and Suggested Uses and Limitations

 How Associations Were Made

-We associated the use and habitat quality (high, medium, or low) of each of the 82 ecological systems mapped in Montana for
+We associated the use and habitat quality (common or occasional) of each of the 82 ecological systems mapped in Montana for

 vertebrate animal species that regularly breed, overwinter, or migrate through the state by:

 Using personal observations and reviewing literature that summarize the breeding, overwintering, or migratory habitat requirements of each species (Dobkin 1992, Hart et al. 1998, Hutto and Young 1999, Maxell 2000, Foresman 2012, Adams 2003, and Werner et al. 2004);

 Evaluating structural characteristics and distribution of each ecological system relative to the species' range and habitat requirements;

-Examining the observation records for each species in the state-wide point database associated with each ecological system;
+Examining the observation records for each species in the state-wide point observation database associated with each ecological system;

 Calculating the percentage of observations associated with each ecological system relative to the percent of Montana covered by each ecological system to get a measure of "observations versus availability of habitat".

 Species that breed in Montana were only evaluated for breeding habitat use, species that only overwinter in Montana were only evaluated for overwintering habitat use, and species that only migrate through Montana were only evaluated for migratory habitat use.

-In general, species were associated as using an ecological system if structural characteristics of used habitat documented in the literature were present in the ecological system or large numbers of point observations were associated with the ecological system.
+In general, species were listed as associated with an ecological system if structural characteristics of used habitat documented in the literature were present in the ecological system or large numbers of point observations were associated with the ecological system.

-However, species were not associated with an ecological system if there was no support in the literature for use of structural characteristics in an ecological system,
+However, species were not listed as associated with an ecological system if there was no support in the literature for use of structural characteristics in an ecological system,

 point observations were associated with that system.

-High, medium, and low habitat quality was assigned based on the degree to which the structural characteristics of an ecological system matched the preferred structural habitat characteristics for each species in the literature.
+Common versus occasional association with an ecological system was assigned based on the degree to which the structural characteristics of an ecological system matched the preferred structural habitat characteristics for each species as represented in scientific literature.

-The percentage of observations associated with each ecological system relative to the percent of Montana covered by each ecological system was also used to guide assignments of habitat quality.
+The percentage of observations associated with each ecological system relative to the percent of Montana covered by each ecological system was also used to guide assignment of common versus occasional association.

-If you have any questions or comments on species associations with ecological systems, please contact Bryce Maxell at email@example.com
+If you have any questions or comments on species associations with ecological systems, please contact the Montana Natural Heritage Program's Senior Zoologist.

 Suggested Uses and Limitations